TheOnionBay/TORrents/onion-routing.md

 }
 ```

-where CID stands for CircuitID and is a randomly generated UUIDv4 (it
+where CID stands for CircuitID and is a randomly generated UUIDv4 (it is
-is globally unique).
-Since X has not seen this CID before, it will
+globally unique).
+Since X has not seen this CID before, it will decrypt the
-decrypt the payload with its private key, assuming the payload is the encrypted session
+payload with its private key, assuming the payload is the encrypted session key
-key that will be used in future communications with this
+that will be used in future communications with this CircuitID.
+Once it has
-CircuitID.
-Once it has this, the request handler returns HTTP code 200 to say OK.
+this, the request handler returns HTTP code 200 to say OK.

-The CircuitID (CID) will identify this link (the edge from A to X),
+The CircuitID (CID) will identify this link (the edge from A to X), and the node
-and the node can already put together 3 related elements:
+can already put together 3 related elements:

 `<InIP, InCID, SessKey>`

 Where `InIP` is the IP address of A, `InCID` is
-`35ce8f75-6b57-4824-8597-dd756c75a9c5`, and `SessKey` in the symmetric key.
+`35ce8f75-6b57-4824-8597-dd756c75a9c5`, and `SessKey` is the symmetric key.

-The symmetric key that's asymmetrically encrypted in the payload is a
+The symmetric key that's asymmetrically encrypted in the payload is a 128-bit
-128-bit key such as:
+key such as:

 `62E45FA2AA90DA900007FE59C88FDAEC`

 This key can be generated in Python easily.

-Instead of a key, we could very well send key material (a seed) so the
+Instead of a key, we could very well send key material (a seed) so the node
-node generates the key on its own with a key derivation function.
-It's
+generates the key on its own with a key derivation function.
+It's basically the
-basically the same, so we will send the key directly to simplify
+same, so we will send the key directly to simplify things.
-things.

-At this point we have done a simplified version of TLS, in which we
+At this point we have done a simplified version of TLS, in which we used public
-used public key cryptography to exchange a symmetric key.
+key cryptography to exchange a symmetric key.

 # Extending the tunnel

-Client A then sends the following message to node X, encrypting the
+Client A then sends the following message to node X, encrypting the payload with
-payload with the previously shared session key:
+the previously shared session key:

 ```json
 {